Step 1

 Step 2

-Extract the .zip file and there will be a folder name aweber_api, move this to your theme directory so that it resides at: wp-content/themes/YOUR_THEME/aweber_api/
+Extract the .zip file and there will be a folder named aweber_api, move this to your theme directory so that it resides at: wp-content/themes/YOUR_THEME/aweber_api/

 Step 3